 If you’re looking for a place to enjoy the many things St. Petersburg has to offer, be sure to check out its multitude of beaches.
 There are plenty of places to swim, sunbathe, and play in the sand.
 There’s also a great selection of restaurants and bars that will satisfy any craving.
-If you’re feeling active, there are plenty of opportunities for cycling, snorkeling, and kayaking.
+If you’re feeling active, there are plenty of cycling, snorkeling, and kayaking.

 We’re listing all the fun things to do in St. Petersburg, Florida!
 St. Petersburg is a great place to visit for dog lovers, craft beer enthusiasts, adventure seekers, and anyone who enjoys the Florida beaches.